KevalKothiya/media_booster/README.md

-# media_booster
+# Media Booster

 ## Project Definition:

-My Browser App (Mirror Wall)

 ## Project Description:

-The aim of this project is to develop a mobile browser application using the Flutter framework and WebView technology.
-The application will enable users to browse the internet within the app by using a WebView widget to display web content from websites.
-This project is designed to enhance the knowledge and skills of IT students in mobile app development using Flutter.
+The aim of this project is to develop a media player application using the Flutter framework that enhances the media playback experience for users.
+The Media Booster app will have an audio player, video player, and carousel slider functionalities along with a tab bar view.
+The project is designed to enhance the knowledge and skills of IT students in mobile app development using Flutter.

 ## Project Objectives :

-- To develop a mobile browser application using the Flutter framework and WebView technology.
+- To develop a media player application using the Flutter framework.
-- To enable users to browse the internet within the app using a WebView widget to display web content.
-- To implement key features such as bookmarks, pullToDownRefresh, refresh, backward/forward & home buttons.
+- To implement an audio player with playback controls.
+- To implement a video player with playback controls.
+- To implement a carousel slider functionality that enables users to swipe between multiple audio files and multiple video files.
+- To implement a tab bar view that enables users to navigate between audio player and video player page.
+- To implement a detail page of each audio and video file for play it with playback controls.
 - To optimize the application for performance and user experience.
 - To enhance the knowledge and skills of IT students in mobile app development using Flutter.